 Your furnace also has a limit switch that monitors heat exchanger temperatures and fuel pressure.
 If the temperature is too high or the pressure too low, the limit switch will close, instructing the furnace to shut down and enter lockout mode.
 A dirty filter may also cause the limit switch to trip by reducing the air flow.
 If you have a modern furnace, you may be able to tell what caused the lockout via the status code lights.

 What is the difference between a hard and soft lockout?

 There are two main types of furnace lockouts you should know about – a hard and a soft lockout.
 As we’ve already explained, your furnace controller will stop the ignition sequence and prevent unsafe operation if the sensor doesn’t detect the flame within a set time period.
 This semi-shutdown is known as a soft lockout, and you will be able to attempt to start the furnace again, usually two more times.

 A hard lockout happens after several repeated soft lockouts.
 For most furnaces, you will have three attempts to relight the unit before it goes into hard lockout.
-If this happens, you will have to reset the unit manually.
+If this happens, you will have to reset the unit manually by calling for furnace repair in Murrieta.
 The best way to do this is by calling your go-to HVAC technicians to perform the reset sequence.